thoughtworks-jumpstart/guides/docs/backend-web-development/express-simple-server.md

 });
 ```

-Use an API testing tool like Postman to test the route you just created.

 ### Other request methods

 When making a POST, PUT or DELETE request at the root URL `/`, the server should send a response.